-- If the directors have appointed a chair, the chair shall chair general meetings if present and 41.1 willing to do so. - If the directors have not appointed a chair, or if the chair is unwilling to chair the meeting or is 41.2 not present within ten minutes of the time at which a meeting was due to start: - 41.2.1 the directors present; or - 41.2.2 (if no directors are present), the meeting, must appoint a director or member to chair the meeting, and the appointment of the chair of the meeting must be the first business of the meeting.
+- 41.1 If the directors have appointed a chairman, the chairman shall chair general meetings if present and willing to do so. - 41.2 If the directors have not appointed a chairman, or if the chairman is unwilling to chair the meeting or is not present within ten minutes of the time at which a meeting was due to start: - 41.2.1 the directors present; or - 41.2.2 (if no directors are present), the meeting, - must appoint a director or member to chair the meeting, and the appointment of the chairman of the meeting must be the first business of the meeting. - 41.3 The person chairing a meeting in accordance with this article is referred to as 'the chairman of the meeting'.